Non-density of small points on divisors on abelian varieties and the Bogomolov conjecture: Introduction

 \subsection{Acknowledgments}

 This paper was written in part during my visit to Regensburg university in March--April 2015, which was supported by the SFB Higher Invariants.
 I thank Professor Walter Gubler for inviting me and for his hospitality.
 I thank him also for a lot of valuable comments for the preliminary draft of this article.
+I thank the referees for valuable comments and suggestions.
 This work was partly supported by KAKENHI 26800012.